SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

         |ToSender|The destinatiion that the sender should receive the data from.|10.16.52.94|12346|
         |ToReceiver|The destinatiion that the receiver should receive the data from.|10.16.52.94|12348|
         |ProxyServerAddress|During the testing process, after completing the testing of each case, test_case.py will automatically send a cleanup request to the target.|10.16.52.94|12234|

     5. Details of Bonus
         - In throughput test, you will send a file using RDT and record its spend time.
-Meanwhile, we will use UDP to send the same size file and record the time.
-You need to compare the time of RDT and UDP.
-In our baseline, the throughput of RDT is **40%** of UDP.
-During the test, you should set **the same chunk size** for UDP and RDT.
+The file will be sent in multiple chunks.
+Meanwhile, you will use UDP to send the same size file and record the time.
+You need to compare the time of RDT and UDP. **In our baseline, the throughput of RDT is **40%** of UDP.
+During the test, you should set the same chunk size for UDP and RDT.**
-        - In lantency test, you will test the lantency of sending a data after establishing an RDT connection.
-The data is the timestamp of the current system, which you can collect using the time.time() function.
-Further details are presented in the file `calculate_latency.py`.
-In our baseline, the lantency of RDT is **120%** of UDP.
+        - In the latency test, you will measure the latency of sending data after establishing an RDT connection.
+Latency is defined as the delay between the sender sending data and the receiver successfully receiving this data and parsing it after establishing the connection.
+The data used is the current system timestamp, which you can collect using the `time.time()` function.
+Further details are presented in the file `calculate_latency.py`. **In our baseline, the latency of RDT is 120% of that of UDP.**

     6. We added three test script to this project to test your RDT socket.
 You could run `test_case.py` , `calculate_throughput.py` and `calculate_latency.py` by
         ```shell
         python test_case.py                 # Test your RDTSocket on different test_case
         python calculate_throughput.py      # Test your RDTSocket throughput locally.
         python calculate_latency.py         # Test your RDTSocket lantency locally.
         ```
-        Please note that for test_case from 0-3, `test_case.py` will not illustrate your RDTSocket has passed the test or not.
-For test_case from 4-6, `test_case.py` could show that your RDTSocket has passed the test or not.
-Otherwise, you could download the test file `original.txt` from [test_file](https://send.cra.moe/file/tvkyHgjI61eVA4cl/8fR7tR7VQdBEywpR/original.txt)

     7. If you have any questions, you could conact SA [Rongyuan Tan](mailto:12231141@mail.sustech.edu.cn) by email or wechat: jzxycsjzy or QQ: 627807228.
+- 2024/05/31:

+    1. In the bonus part, **the size of the test_file is 100MB**, and you can generate this test_file by random generation.
+There is no need to download our data, and you just need to compare whether the files are the same in the end.
+Meanwhile, in test_case.py, **the size of the test_file is 100KB** and you can generate this test_file by random generation.

+    2. **`test_case.py`, `calculate_throughput.py` and  `calculate_latency.py` all require you to make some changes based on your code implementation, please see the corresponding file for details.**

+    3. We observed that some connections were taking up too many threads on the proxy server due to some incorrect implementation, which caused other connections to not work properly.
+We have released the source code of the proxy server and provided two simple test cases, please pass these two cases locally before connecting to our server.
+    For example:
+    ```python
+    # For proxy

+    proxy_server_address = ('10.16.52.94', 12234)
+    fromSenderAddr = ('10.16.52.94', 12345)
+    toReceiverAddr = ('10.16.52.94', 12346)
+    fromReceiverAddr = ('10.16.52.94', 12347)
+    toSenderAddr = ('10.16.52.94', 12348)

+    ```
+    ```python
+    # For local
+    proxy_server_address = ('127.0.0.1', 12234)
+    fromSenderAddr = ('127.0.0.1', 12345)
+    toReceiverAddr = ('127.0.0.1', 12346)
+    fromReceiverAddr = ('127.0.0.1', 12347)
+    toSenderAddr = ('127.0.0.1', 12348)

+    sender_address = ("127.0.0.1", 12244)
+    receiver_address = ("127.0.0.1", 12249)
+    resultAddr = ("127.0.0.1", 12230)
+    ```

+    4. **In `test_case.py`, if the packet you're sending is for three handshakes and four-way termination, set the RDTHeader's test_case field as 20, otherwise set it as the current test case.**

+    5. We have made some changes to `test_case.py` to prevent timeouts.